To start an Instagram Creator Account? Or switch to a business account? That is the question.

 - Next, choose whether you want to display your category on your profile and tap Done.

-Now you’ll all set to start posting on your new Creator Account!
+Now you’ll all set to start posting on your new Creator Account and use your Instagram Creator profile!

 Is an Instagram Creator Account right for you?

-Marketers can find benefits to using either Instagram business or creator profile types.
-Choosing the right account for you will ultimately depend on what you aim to achieve with your Instagram marketing strategy.
+Marketers can find benefits to using either Instagram business or creator profile types on social media and an Instagram account.
+Choosing the right account for you will ultimately depend on what you aim to achieve with your Instagram marketing strategy and gain positive Instagram insights.

-But if you’re a business that plans on selling more products and wants to schedule your posts via a 3rd-party app, a business account makes more sense.
+But if you’re a business that plans on selling more products and wants to schedule your posts via a 3rd-party app, a business account makes more sense when deciding between an Instagram business account or Creator Account for social media.